polarbear-dev/SQL-projects/README.md

 * **retail** - analysis of online retail purchases (ClickHouse)
 * **airbnb_berlin** - simple data analysis with data transformation (ClickHouse)
 * **avocado** - practice with window functions using an avocado price dataset (PostgreSQL)
+* **airbnb_london** - ETL practice: using pandahouse, I extracted the necessary data from ClickHouse and analyzed it in Python